netguycode/citaq/README.md

 Ive included the most up to date version avaliable.
 See "Software' folder.

+## SDK
+A kind user of reddit has contacted the device maker Citaq and has forwarded on the Software Development Kit to us.

 ## Disclaimer
 I am not affiliated in anyway with Citaq or Menulog(AU)/JustEat(Int).
 I do not endorse modifying your device as it may viod any and all warranties that the device may have had prior.
 This may also be a breach in your Menulog(AU)/JustEat(Int) contract (if you are a resturant partner), so please proceed with caution.